If your municipal facility or business manages organic waste, you might be able to produce biogas and generate renewable electricity.

 Project development assistance forms

 Incentive levels are based on a project’s cost in comparison to the market value of the energy produced, called above-market cost.
 There is no cap or fixed percentage of the amount of above-market costs we will pay.
-In return for our funding contribution, we ask for a negotiated share of the project’s Renewable Energy Certificates, which are held in trust for the ratepayers who contribute to Energy Trust.
+In return for our funding contribution, we ask for a negotiated share of the project’s Renewable Energy Certificates, which are held in trust for the ratepayers who pay the public purpose charge.

 We are here to help you assess if you might have a viable biopower project and what incentives may be available.
 Give Dave Moldal a call at 503.445.2476 or send an email to firstname.lastname@example.org.